Stirling-Tools/Stirling-Tools.github.io/docs/Migration/New-Features.md

 - **Customizable:** Configure organization name, validity period
 - **No Manual Setup:** Works out of the box
 - **Renewable:** Regenerate certificates as needed
-- **"Sign with Stirling-PDF" Feature:** Users can sign with server cert
+- **"Sign with Stirling PDF" Feature:** Users can sign with server cert

 ### Configuration